 - Have trouble sleeping

-Sundowner’s Syndrome affects 20% of people with Alzheimer’s disease, but may also occur in older people who don’t suffer from dementia.
+Sundowner’s Syndrome may affect up to 66% of people with dementia but may also occur in older people who don’t suffer from dementia.

 Sundowner’s Syndrome is triggered by fading light.
 Doctors are still not sure why Sundowner’s Syndrome occurs, but there are several factors that seem to exacerbate it: